ifBars/SimpleHealthBar/README.md

 2. Download the latest **SimpleHealthBar-Il2Cpp.dll** from the releases page.
 3. Copy `SimpleHealthBar-Il2Cpp.dll` into your Schedule I’s `Mods/` folder.
 4. Launch Schedule I and enjoy instant health feedback!

 ---

-## Known Bugs

-Currently the player’s health bar does not show up if you return to the menu and reload a save.
-Fix in progress!

----